 - your software still functions as expected.

 Pseudotranslation is sometimes used for this purpose, where text is replaced with foreign-looking gobbledigook.
 At Phrase, we believe that it is more useful to work with realistic text.

-If translators prefer to look at sentences without pretranslation, Autofill would be turned off.
-In that case, translators can still benefit from machine translation by using SmartSuggest – machine translation on demand.
+If translators prefer to look at sentences without pre-translation, the feature can be easily turned off.
+In that case, translators can still benefit from machine translation by using autocomplete – machine translation on demand.
 With a quick glance, the translator can here decide to use or discard a machine-translated item.

 Clearly, no. The best machine translation engines may come close to human translators under ideal circumstances, but even such tools cannot possibly match a translator who thinks along.
 A good translator does not only provide fluent output but can also determine whether a piece of text makes sense in its context.
 In a functioning translation team, you may receive queries from translators that prompt you to rewrite your English source text.
 When a translator has trouble understanding what your text says, it could be poorly written or altogether wrong.
 No machine translation engine can give you feedback on style, logic, or appropriateness.

 Efficient translation workflows with machine translation

 In Phrase, your localization project could go like this:

 - You receive machine translations from Phrase’s pre-translation at minimal to no cost without delay,